ednanf/temperature-converter/README.md

 # Temperature Converter JS

-Simple temperature converter using pure HTML/CSS/JS.
+Simple temperature converter using HTML/CSS/JS.

 This was my first JS project and I had a lot of fun learning and testing it.